The Name's the Same: Game play

 Sometimes a contestant's celebrity namesake was brought out at the end of the round to surprise the contestant, other times, a celebrity was the guest without pretext.
 The celebrity then played a special round called "I'd Like To Be..." in which the panel tried to guess, in the same fashion as with civilians, who the celebrity would like to be if they could be anyone else.
 In late 1953, "I'd Like To Be..." was replaced with "Secret Wish," in which the panel attempted to guess something that the guest would secretly like to do or have happen (for example, Kirk Douglas wished to coach the Vassar lacrosse team, and Van Johnson wanted Marilyn Monroe to sit on his lap).
 The celebrity's winnings ($50/$75, later $60/$80) went to his or her favorite charity.

 A few times near the end of the run, host Clifton Fadiman would welcome the panel, then reveal the episode's guest to the studio and home audience.
 The curtain would pull back with the guest standing behind it in place of the usual caricature.

 A typical episode contained four rounds - two standard rounds, the celebrity round, and then a final standard round, some episodes would feature one less or one more standard round.
 At the end of each episode, each panelist would tell how much money they "lost" followed by a good-night.

 Theme

-For most of the shows run, the theme for The Name's the Same was a busy string arrangement called "Shooting Star" by Sidney Torch.
+For most of the show's run, the theme for The Name's the Same was a busy string arrangement called "Shooting Star" by Sidney Torch.
 This was used until the program's last 11 episodes, when an instrumental version of "Meet Me in St. Louis, Louis" by Kerry Mills was used (Ralston Purina of St. Louis was the show's sponsor).